Vein and Redness Removal in Scottsdale, AZ 85260

 Treatment Areas

-Face — Red veins on the nose are the most common concern we treat — fine lines that cluster around the nostrils and nasal bridge.
+Face — Red veins on the nose are the most common vein problem we treat — fine lines that cluster around the nostrils and nasal bridge.
 The KTP laser’s precision makes it particularly effective here, and it is the area where patients feel the most visible improvement.
 We also treat spider veins and broken capillaries on cheeks, chin, and forehead.

-Chest and neck — Sun damage often includes a vascular component: redness and visible veins known as poikiloderma of Civatte.
+Chest and neck — Sun damage often includes a vascular component: redness and unsightly veins known as poikiloderma of Civatte.
 We use KTP to address this vascular layer effectively, usually within 1–2 office sessions.

 What Results Can You Expect?